virtualdisplay-io/client/README.npm.md

 ## How it works

 The 3D server hosts the viewer in an iframe, keeping WebGL complexity isolated from your application.
 The client library handles all communication via postMessage and manages state locally using an attribute mapping system.

-**Architecture Flow:**
-1. Your application → API calls → VirtualdisplayClient
-2. VirtualdisplayClient → postMessage → 3D server iframe
-3. 3D server iframe → Events → VirtualdisplayClient
-4. VirtualdisplayClient → State updates → Your application

 **Key principles:**